Colloquies: Overview

 A recent count identified over 100 published editions.

 The colloquies were generally written in a graceful, easy style and gentle (though sometimes scathing) humor that made them continually sought as schoolboy exercises and adult light reading for generations.
 However, as the Protestant Reformation unfolded, the Colloquies, with its sometimes racy themes, became a target for censorship.

 The Colloquies were widely translated, but often with selections, expurgations, adjustments and reinterpretation to suit sectarian agendas, and sometimes with Erasmus' authorship muted.

 Summaries

 Naufragium (Shipwreck)

-Naufragium is an exciting description of a shipwreck, complete with St Elmo's fire; it likely contributed to the first scenes of Shakespeare's The Tempest.
+Naufragium is an exciting description of a shipwreck, complete with St Elmo's fire; it likely contributed to the first scenes of Shakespeare's play The Tempest.
 When abandoning ship, different characters' superstitious and pious practices are contrasted.